Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-Zixi.md

 ### 2025-06-02 - Implementing new enemies
 Resized screen/map and updated where swarms spawned.
 Created new branch for new enemies, implemented a new enemy.
 1 period + 45 minutes

+### 2025-06-03 - Implementing new enemies
+Implementing a new boss with new attacks.
+1 period + 10 minutes.